-Sona is an event management and marketing professional who has worked in the industry for over 20 years and brings with her a wealth of knowledge and experience in all areas.
+Sona is an event management professional who has worked in the industry for over 20 years and brings with her a wealth of knowledge and experience in all areas.

 She has managed a diverse range of events both in Australia and internationally.